2 states, Assam & Bihar swept away with ruinous flood, death toll reached 78

 Patna, July 19: The flood situation in Assam and Bihar is ruinous.
 Lakhs of people are displaced and many have lost their lives.
 The deaths due to devastating floods in Bihar has risen to 78 on Thursday even as the authorities claimed that the situation was improving slowly.

 According to reports, at least 78 people have lost their lives in floods and rain-related incidents across the ten districts of the Bihar.
-The flood has been caused in part because of additional water discharge from Nepal, the report added.
+The flood has been caused in parts because of additional water discharge from Nepal, the report added.

 The recent floods have adversely affected the normal life in as many as 12 districts of Bihar with Sitamarhi being the most hit by the incessant rains.